 Fight Club (1999)

 Bored to death of his job and his life, the narrator moves in with Durden and the two create a men's-only underground club that holds brutal bare-knuckle fights.
-As the club blossoms in popularity, both the club and the narrator's relationship with those around him (and himself) become increasingly at odds with reality.
+As the club blossoms in popularity, both the club and the narrator's relationship with those around him (and himself) increasingly spiral out of control.

-Another of Hitchcock's film noirs that has achieved critical best-of-all-time status, Vertigo (based on the 1954 French novel, D'entre les morts), follows former San Fransisco police detective John “Scottie” Ferguson (James Stewart) who retires from the force early due to a case of vertigo brought on by his severe fear of heights.
+Another of Hitchcock's film noirs that has achieved critical best-of-all-time status, Vertigo (based on the 1954 French novel, D'entre les Morts which is now published as Vertigo), follows former San Francisco police detective Scottie Ferguson (James Stewart), who retires from the force early due to a case of vertigo brought on by his severe fear of heights.

-Things go south (very south) after Ferguson goes on the hunt for his friend's wife, Madeline Ester (Kim Novac), whom he's been told is a danger to herself.
+Things go south (very south) after Ferguson goes on the hunt for his friend's wife, Madeleine (Kim Novac), whom he's been told is a danger to herself.
 As is typical of most Hitchcock films, Vertigo is, at once, romantic, glamorous, suspenseful, and weird.

 Nocturnal Animals (2016)

 It all starts in L.A. with Susan Morrow (Amy Adams), an art gallerist who's asked by her ex-husband, Edward Sheffield (Jake Gyllenhaal) to read his new book manuscript.
 As it turns out, it's violent and sad—and she just can't seem to shake the idea that it's a metaphorical, and in some cases, non-fictional, rehashing of their troubled relationship.

 Ex Machina (2014)

 Ex Machina is a riveting, mysterious science-fiction piece that's scarily truer to life than one would imagine.
 In it, young computer programmer Caleb (Domhnall Gleeson) wins a chance to spend a week in the mountains with his company's reclusive CEO, Nathan (Oscar Isaac).